JoannaBiz/Python/README.md

 This repository contains my solutions and examples related to learning the Python programming language.
 They are based on the book "Learn Programming.
 Use Your Head!".

-# Table of Contents
-# About the Project
-# Installation
-# How to Use This Repository
-# Folders
-# Contributors

 # About the Project
 The aim of this project is to familiarize oneself with the fundamentals of programming in Python.
 The repository includes code examples and practical exercises.